hanpari/sovereign/source/02/052_drama.md

 But even so, she always insisted on meeting the both of them, treating Andrey like an old friend - sometimes to such an extent that it made Gromov jealous.
 She acted more detached during the sparse occasions when she and Gromov were alone.

-"Peter is a fine fellow, my favorite buddy," Gromov insisted lightly.
+"Peter is a fine fellow, my favorite buddy," Gromov said lightly.
 He did not lie, though.
 In his opinion, Peter Grasov possessed qualities a woman should appreciate in a man: reliable, successful, handsome, and kind-hearted.
 Compared to Peter, Gromov felt unworthy.
 "I see no reason why I should not be happy."

 Samara stayed silent for a while.

-"If I am not mistaken, I met you two about a year ago," she sighed, blatantly changing the topic.
+"If I am not mistaken, I met you two about a year ago," she sighed, blatantly changing the subject.
 "Two brave soldiers who wanted to shoot my dog."

 "It was not your dog.
 And Andrey did not shoot it."